mubanjs/muban-skeleton/docs/guide/scripts.md

 ### previewing the build

 Sometimes you want to test the build output `npm run build -- --preview` to locally debug minification & optimizations applied by webpack in production mode.
-Instead of shipping adding a custom server or dependency to support this, we instead starting up a server through the use of `npx`.
+Instead of shipping a custom server or a dependency to support this, we are recommending to utilize existing packages through `npx`:

+> serve `./dist/site` directory

 ```bash
 npx http-server ./dist/site